 For those who feel called...

 The American Apostolic Old Catholic Church takes vocations very seriously.
 So seriously, in fact, that we no longer accept applications from just anyone.
-Too many people are seeking ordination for the wrong reasons or are the wrong person seeking the priesthood for the right reasons.
+Too many people are seeking ordination for the wrong reasons; or they are seeking priesthood for noble reasons but are simply not able to properly dispense with priestly duties.
 Until they have contacted us, many lay people who feel called have never done discernment with someone validly trained to do such spiritual direction.
-This is the first step in any other religious institution: to spend time in deep reflection and discernment with another party who is qualified to offer such companionship on the journey.
+This is the first step in any religious institution: to spend time in deep reflection and discernment with another party who is qualified to offer such companionship on the journey.

 This is where many of us who are called to be Bishops fail our clergy.
-We are worked hard in our stations and, with limited resources, we cannot provide the mentoring that clergy need.
-Some of us have been blessed with priests who can offer this kind of spiritual counseling; but they do so while juggling their own schedules of family, work, and ministry.
+We are worked so hard in our stations and are so limited in resources, we cannot always provide the mentoring that clergy need.
+Some Independent Catholic Bishops have been blessed with priests who can offer this kind of spiritual counseling to applicants; but even they do so while juggling their own schedules of family, work, and ministry.

-In addition, the ISM suffers from the serious issue of jurisdiction-hopping: moving from one group to another, never remaining in one jurisdiction for more than 2 years (and often for a significantly lesser period of time).
-While this phenomenon is being addressed by a joint-jurisdictional episcopal study, its result needs no study.
-It is destabilizing, to the individual community and to the movement in general.
+In addition, the ISM (Independent Sacramental Movement) suffers from the serious issue of jurisdiction-hopping: moving from one group to another, never remaining in one jurisdiction for more than 2 years (and often for a significantly lesser period of time).
+While this phenomenon is being addressed by a joint-jurisdictional episcopal study, its results are all too obvious.
+It is destabilizing, to the individual community and to the entire Independent Catholic movement in general.
+It is further compounded by a lack of communications between bishops (often due to the fact that not all of us know each other); this enables bad priests to move around and it allows candidates rejected for good reason by one jurisdiction to amend their applications and enter another.

 It is clear that clergy need more time to discern and more contact with their jurisdictional leadership and family in order to feel connected, loved, and truly prepared for priesthood.